dbeck/dbeck.github.io/_posts/2016-03-29-My-First-Steps-In-Rust.markdown

 To learn more, run the command again with --verbose.
 ```

 This was exactly the thing why I was afraid to jump in.
-The error tells me that my `T` type doesn't implement the Debug protocol.
+The error tells me that my `T` type doesn't implement the Debug trait.
 It was clear that the error message is bogus and misleading since type `T` is either `i32` or `f32` which does implement the Debug trait otherwise I wouldn't be able to print those in a non-generic code.

 It looks like the generic code's type `T` doesn't get resolved when the compiler arrives to the `println!` macro.